Capacity Scaling in MIMO Systems with General Unitarily Invariant Random Matrices: Introduction

-It is commonly admitted in the wireless communications community that, at high signal-to-noise ratio (SNR), the capacity of a multiple-input--multiple-output (MIMO) system for perfect channel state information at the receiver grows (\emph{approximately}) linearly with the minimum of the number of transmit and receive antennas.
-The exact growth is difficult to calculate and can be expressed in explicit closed form only in few particular cases, e.g. for a channel matrix of asymptotically large size with independent identically distributed (iid) zero-mean entries \cite{verdu}.
+whenever the channel matrix has full rank almost surely.
+Here $T$ and $R$ denote the number of receive and transmit antennas, respectively, and $O(1)$ is a bounded function of the signal-to-noise ratio (SNR) \emph{that does depend on $T$ and $R$, in general.} The scaling term $\min(T,R)$ is often referred to as the multiplexing gain.
+The explicit expression for the capacity scaling when the number of transmit or receive antennas varies, is difficult to calculate.
+Closed-form expressions can be obtained only in few particular cases, e.g.\ for a channel matrix of asymptotically large size with independent identically distributed (iid) zero-mean entries \cite{verdu}.

-In order to better understand capacity scaling in MIMO channels with more complicated structures, e.g.\ correlations at transmit and/or receive antennas, published works use either implicit solutions, e.g.\ \cite{lozano}, or consider asymptotically high SNR and express the capacity in terms of the multiplexing gain, e.g.\ \cite{mimo3}.
-While implicit solutions provide limited insight on the capacity scaling, the multiplexing gain is a crude measure of it\cite{lozano1}.
+In order to better understand capacity scaling in MIMO channels with more complicated structures, such as correlation at transmit and/or receive antennas, related works use either implicit solutions, e.g.\ \cite{lozano}, or consider asymptotically high SNR and express the capacity in terms of the multiplexing gain, e.g.\ \cite{mimo3}.
+However, implicit solutions provide limited intuitive insight into the capacity scaling and the multiplexing gain is a crude measure of capacity.